by Bartosz Milewski, a member of the D design team

 |If an invalid value has been assigned to the pointer, the behavior of the unary * operator is undefined.|

 Let's talk about pointers some more.
 Every memory allocation returns a valid pointer (unless the program runs out of memory).
 You might think that dereferencing such a pointer would be safe.
 That is correct as long as your program doesn't free the allocated memory thus ending the lifetime of the object.
 After that, you are dealing with a dangling pointer and all bets are off.
-Again, C Standard is pretty upfront about it.
+Again, the C Standard is pretty upfront about it.

 |Among the invalid values for dereferencing a pointer by the unary * operator are a null pointer, an address inappropriately aligned for the type of object pointed to, and the address of an object after the end of its lifetime.|